squid-cloud-samples/todo/frontend/public/tutorial.md

 }
 ```

 2. To call the Executable from the client, use the Squid Client SDK's `executeFunction` method.
-Inside of in `App.tsx` in the frontend, update the functionality to include the following:
+Inside of `App.tsx` in the frontend, update the functionality to include the following:

 ```tsx
 import { useCollection, useQuery, useSquid } from '@squidcloud/react';